zvictor/PocketFlow/cookbook/python-batch/README.md

 ```

 The `TranslateTextNode`:

 1. Prepares batches for multiple language translations
 2. Executes translations in parallel using the model
 3. Saves the translated content to individual files
 4. Maintains the original markdown structure

-This approach demonstrates how PocketFlow can efficiently process multiple related tasks in parallel.
+This approach demonstrates how BrainyFlow can efficiently process multiple related tasks in parallel.

 ## Example Output